mahmoodlab/HEST/README.md

-# st-histology-loader
+# ST-histology-loader
-A project to provide a flexible approach for loading the many spatial transcriptomics data types and for aligning them with their given histology image.
+Provides a flexible approach for loading the many spatial transcriptomics data types and for aligning them with their associated histology image.